CurtisWirtz/ufc-elo/README.md

 Axios replaces using the `fetch()` API (nice error reporting!), and React Query handles memoized caching and preloading requests for frontend performance.
 I also built a basic 'Full-Text Search' style search function to find fighters and events based on keywords.
 Zod is useful for form validation on the Register, Login and Search inputs.

 ### 5. Style frontend UI
-###### (ShadCN, Motion, MagicUI)
+###### (ShadCN, Motion)

 Having spent years of my professional career building out custom UIs from scratch, I admire using UI component libraries immensely.

 ShadCN was my choice because it's built on top of the work done by RadixUI, an open-source UI library that weighs accessibility concerns heavily.
 There are many competing UI frameworks that tout similar WCAG complaince claims, but fall short of this when I inspect their components with a screen reader.
+Plus it's built on Tailwind.

-Note: I see [Mantine](https://ui.mantine.dev/) as the industry leader for **production-ready UI**.
-It has more utility components that are useful for more elaborate projects than this.
+Note: [Mantine](https://ui.mantine.dev/) is another industry leader for **production-ready UI**.
+It also comes stock with great utility components like a calendar picker, but attempting a tailwind integration was PAINFUL, as Mantine is built with modular CSS...
+ShadCN it is!

 ### 6. Containerization + Deploy Pipeline
 ###### (Docker, Github Actions, ---)